 It’s most likely that his support for temperance amongst the “lower classes” was the cause of the sudden closure in March of 1832 of The Hawks Head alehouse, previously The White Horse, next to Nonington church even though the alehouse appears to have been renamed The Hawks Head in honour of the Hammond family in 1826, a hawk’s head being the crest of the Hammond families coat of arms.

-William Osmund was succeeded by eldest his son, William Oxenden Hammond, born in 1817.
+William Osmund died on the 7th of February of 1863 and was succeeded by William Oxenden Hammond, his eldest his son who had been born in 1817.
 Other sons were Egerton Douglas Hammond, 1822-1897), a clergy man, and Maximillian Montague Hammond (1824-1855), a career soldier killed at Sevastopol during the Crimean War.
 There is a memorial him in St. Mary’s Church and he was the subject of a biography “Memoir of M.M.
 Hammond, Rifle Brigade”, written by his brother Egerton and published in 1858.